 Yeah, had a bad outing there three weeks ago, I was fighting for the lightweight tournament at UXC.
 Who was in the tournament, Decky MCAleenan and Campos.
 And another lad I forget his name, but it was supposed to be Sam Slater, but he pulled out.

 But yeah I got Decky in the first round and I just got caught with a big shot.
 Yeah, he is one of the best amateurs in the country.
 I think I heard he’s gone pro now.
 But yeah it was a bad night.
 But I have been on a good run.
 Before that, I had three wins in a row.
 I fought five times in the last year so I’m keeping active you know.

 So what’s going through your head when you take a shot like that and get rocked?

 It would stun you in there, but you just have to have your wits about you.
-It is difficult, like I took that big shot off of Decky there.
-And struggling trying to get your head back together.
+It is difficult like I took that big shot off of Decky there.
+And struggling to try to get your head back together.
 That’s what it looks like in the cage.
 It is hard taking shots, but its part of the game.
 You win some you lose some.

 I think I learned more from that fight than from any other fight you know.
 I learned a lot from that fight, how I went into it was all wrong.
 But ah sure, on to the next one.